-Project Action or Activity Potential Impacts Mitigation Measures Recommended Responsibility Timing and Frequency (ii). wind forces on exposed surfaces and aggregate /spoil Heaps.(iii) burning on site -Smoke and odour nuisance arising from on-site burning of construction wasteFire damage to surrounding properties.
+Project Action or Activity Potential Impacts Mitigation Measures Recommended Responsibility Timing and Frequency surfaces and aggregate /spoil -Smoke and odour nuisance arising from on-site burning of construction wasteFire damage to surrounding properties.
 4. There will be no burning of waste on site.
 All waste will be disposed at the SLSWMA landfill site at Deglos.
 5. Effective measures will be taken to minimise nuisance when working close to the nearby roadway or the sea, including use of methods which minimise dust generation and a restriction on working hours.
 See Section 1 of this table.
 (Continuous through construction).
-Ministry of Infrastructure, Labour Department and Environmental Health for monitoring in accordance with their legislation (intermittently through construction, and in investigation of complaints referred to them by ORTCP).
-3. Activities causing water pollution, such as: (I) leakage of fuels and oils from equipment (ii) accidental spills of fuels, oils, cement products or other chemicals. (iii) Improper site wastewater and solid waste management. (iv) Inadequate Sewerage disposal practices Although the site is not in too close proximity to the harbour, water runoff will eventually drain into the harbour during heavy rains.
-3.1 Water pollution, resulting in: damage to land ecosystems in the Square, such as mortality of fauna, eutrophication, etc. Health impacts on persons who may come into contact with the water. -Land and water pollution and public health hazards arising from inappropriate/ inadequate liquid waste disposal practices and spillages/ leakages of contaminating materials at the worksite.
+Ministry of Infrastructure, Labour Department and Environmental Health for monitoring in accordance with their legislation (intermittently through construction, and in investigation of complaints referred to them by ORTCP). pollution, such as: (I) leakage of fuels and oils from equipment (ii) accidental spills of fuels, oils, cement products or other chemicals. (iii) Improper site wastewater and solid waste management. (iv) Inadequate Sewerage disposal practices Although the site is not in too 3.1 Water pollution, resulting in: damage to land ecosystems in the Square, such as mortality of fauna, eutrophication, etc. Health impacts on persons who may come into contact with the water.
+Land and water pollution and public health hazards arising from inappropriate/inadequate liquid waste disposal practices and spillages/ leakages of contaminating materials at the worksite.
 3.2 Land and water pollution, public health hazards and reduction in amenity value, arising from inappropriate/ inadequate sewage disposal practices.
-The contractor will use best practices and take all necessary precautions for protection of the environment; and mitigation of land and water pollution.
-Contractor should be responsible at his own cost for taking immediate remedial action and payment of compensation for any environmental damage resulting from his actions.
-Contractor should minimise and carefully control use of chemicals.
-Contractor should advise of type and quantity of chemicals to be stored on site for construction purposes.
-Temporary storage location of permissible quantities will be approved by the relevant authorities, and appropriate precautions taken.
-These include: Construction of a dedicated chemical storage structure to be roofed with a lockable door.
-The floor to be equipped with a continuous curb to retain spilled materials.
-Chemicals not to be stored near burning material or hot work (welding, grinding) or in shop areas.
-Adequate space and shelving to be provided to properly segregate chemicals.
-Dry materials to always be placed above liquids, never vice versa.
-Liquids not to be stored above eye level.
+1. The contractor will use best practices and take all necessary precautions for protection of the environment; and mitigation of land and water pollution.
+2. Contractor should be responsible at his own cost for taking immediate remedial action and payment of compensation for any environmental damage resulting from his actions.
+3. Contractor should minimise and carefully control use of chemicals.
+5. Contractor should advise of type and quantity of chemicals to be stored on site for construction purposes.
+6. Temporary storage location of permissible quantities will be approved by the relevant authorities, and appropriate precautions taken.
+These include: -Construction of a dedicated chemical storage structure to be roofed with a lockable door. -The floor to be equipped with a continuous curb to retain spilled materials. -Chemicals not to be stored near burning material or hot work (welding, grinding) or in shop areas. -Adequate space and shelving to be provided to properly segregate chemicals. -Dry materials to always be placed above liquids, never vice versa.
 Contractor, for: incorporation of recommendations into work plan and costings (bid preparation) implementation of recommendations and approved Management Plans (throughout construction) Supervisor, for monitoring compliance of Contractor during implementation (Continuous throughout construction).
 CCC, Environmental Health, and Fisheries, for monitoring in accordance with their legislation (intermittently through construction, and in investigation of complaints referred to them by ORTCP).